The Episcopal Church of the Holy Advent

 The people of The Church of the Holy Advent are full of love, laughter, and life.
 We are a vibrant, diverse community of people who come together to worship God in many ways and on many levels.
 There is a deep commitment here, and though small in number, we are mighty in spirit, dedication, and love of the Lord and each other.
 We pride ourselves on recognizing, respecting, and appreciating each and every member for their unique contribution to our church.
 Through worship, music, fellowship, education and outreach we strive to improve upon our lives and the lives of those around us.

 The parish has been served by full and part time rectors, full and part time deacons and divinity students from Berkeley Divinity School in New Haven.
 When there were no trained people available, members of the parish led the services.
-It is evident from the records of the parish's history that there has always been an earnest Christian commitment on the part of the Parish.

 We at Holy Advent are always thrilled when visiting clergy, even the Bishop, tell us what a unique and “very special place” our parish is.
 Its faith, its openness, its love and its warmth, these things that we so love about our church and its community we have grown to accept as routine.
 We are very thankful to be in such a special place where we can continually be reminded of God’s love for each of us, and we are very proud that it shows.